 What happens to my super contributions?

-Money in your superannuation account is invested by your super fund.
+Your super fund invests the money in your superannuation account.
 Most super funds offer a variety of investment options that may include shares, property, currency and more complex investment products.
-With help choosing investment options, consult the super provider and/or get expert advice.
+With help choosing investment options, consult your super provider and/or get expert advice.

 The Tax Office advises that you should check your superannuation situation each year at the same time as you do your tax.
-To help, they’ve put together a six-step checklist.
+To help, they’ve put together a five-step checklist.

 Superannuation Contribution Rules and Limits